-The Education Center provides services for active duty service members, family members, veterans, and DoD civilians on board MCBH Kaneohe Bay.
+The Education Center provides services for active duty service members, family members, veterans, and DoD civilians on board MCBH Kaneohe Bay and Camp Smith.
 We are here to assist you as you start or complete your journey towards a college degree or certificate program.

 COOL (Credentialing Opportunities On-Line) helps Marine Corps Service members find information on certifications and licenses related to their jobs.
 Use COOL to get background information on credentialing and find detailed information on:

 - Credentials related to a Marine Corps Military Occupational Specialty (MOS)